 After graduating in 1864, Nietzsche entered the University of Bonn, where he studied theology and classical philology.
-After the first semester, he lost his faith and ended his theological studies.
-Around this time, he had read David Strauss' famous book, The Life Of Jesus, a debunking of the bible as mythology.
-However, two years earlier, in an essay titled Fate And History, Nietzsche had already argued that the central beliefs of Christianity had been discredited by historical research.
+After his first semester, he lost his faith and ended his theological studies.
+Around this time, he had read David Strauss' famous book, The Life of Jesus, a debunking of the Bible as mythology.
+However, two years earlier, in an essay titled Fate and History, Nietzsche had already argued that the central beliefs of Christianity had been discredited by historical research.

 Deciding to become a classical philologist, Nietzsche followed his favorite professor to the University of Leipzig.
 At this time, he began delving into philosophy, studying the works of the thinkers of the day, such as Arthur Schopenhauer and Friedrich Albert Lange.
 In 1869, although he was only 24 years old and had neither a doctorate nor a teaching certificate, Nietzsche was offered a professorship in classical philology by the University of Basel in Switzerland.
 He accepted the offer and served for ten years.
 Today, he is still one of their youngest tenured Classics professors on record.